 Real estate commissions

 Closing costs are usually lower for the seller because there are fewer fees involved.
 Some of those costs include mortgage payoff, property tax, and transfer taxes.
-Also give a mind to capital gains taxes hitting your income after you close.

 Mortgage payoff and property tax